 - 1 teaspoon apple cider vinegar

-- Optional addins: Italian seasoning, dried basil, oregano, thyme, grated Parmaesan cheese (nutritional yeast, if dairy-free), shredded cheese, etc.
+- Italian seasoning, oregano, thyme, dried basil, garlic powder, grated Parmesan cheese, shredded cheese, garlic powder, etc.

 Instructions:

-- Add 1 1/2 Tablespoons of oil to a 12" or larger cast iron skillet and coat the entire inside of the pan.
+- Add 1-1/2 tablespoons of oil to a 12-inch or larger cast iron skillet (or 500°F oven-safe skillet).
+Coat the entire inside of the skillet.
 If you wish to spray it with oil, do so heavily.

-- Add vinegar and oil (and milk/yeast mixture, if not already done) to the bowl of your mixer and blend for about 10 seconds on low (KitchenAid mixer No. 2).
+- Add vinegar, oil, and milk/yeast mixture to the bowl of your mixer.
+Blend for 10 seconds on low.

-- Add the dry ingredients to the yeast mixture; mix on high (KitchenAid No. 10) for 1 minute.
-You'll see it come together and form a ball, just like real dough, but you're going to go past that point and make it softer and fluffier.
+- Add the dry ingredients to the yeast mixture.
+Mix on high speed for 1 minute.
+It will form into a ball, just like real dough, but continue mixing to create a softer and fluffier dough.

-- If you wish to speed the rising process, preheat your oven to 170°F.
+- If you wish to speed the rising, preheat your oven to 170°F.

-- Scoop the dough into the center of the skillet and using a rubber spatula, dip it in water several times while distributing the dough.
-Make a higher rim around the edges, however thick you like your gluten free pizza crust edges.
+- Scoop the dough into the center of the skillet.
+Sprinkle some water onto the dough.
+Using a rubber spatula, dipped in water, evenly distribute.
+Create a rim around the edges, however thick you like your gluten-free pizza crust edges to be.

-- Place dough in a warm place to rise.
-If using an oven, now it is time to turn your oven off and place the pan in the oven with door closed until it rises, about 15 minutes.
+- Place dough in a warm environment to rise.
+If using a preheated oven, now is time to turn off your oven and place the pan in the oven with the door closed until it rises, about 15 minutes.

-- Once dough has risen, preheat your gas grill to medium-high.
-Preheat for about 5 minutes.
-If baking, preheat your oven to highest temperature it will reach: 500, 550, 600°F, etc.
+- Once the dough rises, preheat your gas grill to medium-high, about 5 minutes.
+If baking, preheat your oven to 475°F.

-- Baste the raised edges of your dough with oil to prevent cracking and help in browning.
+- Baste the raised edges of your dough with oil to prevent cracking and aid in browning.

-- Bake your gluten free pizza crust in the center of your gas grill for 8-10 minutes with a closed lid.
-I cooked mine for 10 and 2 of the pieces were burnt underneath.
-My husband enjoys it that way.
-If you like your gluten free pizza crust doughy, you may try 7 minutes.
+- Bake the crust in the center of your gas grill for 8 - 10 minutes with a closed lid.
+Check on it often to prevent burning.
+If you like doughy crust, you may try 7 minutes.
+If baking at 475°F, cook for 12 minutes.

-- Slice and allow pizza to cool for about 3-5 minutes before serving.
-It actually cools off very quickly compared to oven baked pizza.
-Using a pizza slicer helps greatly, especially if you are using a pizza stone.
+- Slice and serve immediately.
+Using a pizza slicer helps significantly, especially if you are using a pizza stone.
 A good pizza slicer may cut into other surfaces.
+Wrap leftovers tightly in plastic wrap or store in a resealable storage bag and refrigerate.

 Tips